qcuong98/object_tracking_docker/README.md

 # Overview
-This nvidia-docker image comprised of:
+This nvidia-docker image is comprised of:
 - Object detection based on CenterNet
 - Object tracking based on IoU overlapping